chrysocode/test-as-you-think/README.md

 You can find concrete examples of use in the following repositories.
 - [TestAsYouThink examples](https://github.com/xapn/test-as-you-think-examples), with didactic, funny examples of use: do not hesitate to add your own examples being creative.
 - [Fizz-Buzz](https://xapn.github.io/fizz-buzz), a coding dojo with many JUnit tests.
+- [Against The Clock](https://github.com/xapn/against-the-clock), a refactoring exercise with legacy code.

 # Releases